alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 List<A> x (A -> IO<B>) -> IO<List<B>>
 ```

-`Sequence` handles computations that already exist. `Traverse` maps inputs to computations and sequences the results. `Sequence` is traversal with the identity function.
-In general functional-programming terminology, `Traverse` is usually presented in applicative terms.
+`Sequence` handles computations already in hand. `Traverse` maps inputs to computations and sequences the results. `Sequence` is traversal with the identity function, and `Traverse` is usually presented in applicative terms.

 Here is one specific traversal: